ChellalakshmiV/Call_Center_Analysis/README.md

 - At 13:00, 11:00, and 17:00, call volumes reach their peaks.

 ### Recommendations:

-1. **Agent Performance Optimization:** Identify top-performing agents such as Dan, Joe, and Becky who exhibit high resolution rates.
-Recognize their effective strategies and practices and disseminate them across the team.
-For agents with longer average handling times like Dan and Jim, provide targeted training sessions to enhance efficiency without compromising resolution quality.
+1. **Identify and Disseminate Best Practices:** Recognize top-performing agents like Dan, Joe, and Becky.
+Increase their involvement in team training sessions by 5% to share their effective strategies with peers.
+For agents with longer average handling times such as Dan and Jim, implement targeted training programs.
+Allocate an additional 3% of the training budget to enhance efficiency while maintaining high resolution quality.

-2. **Topic-based Resource Allocation:** Allocate resources based on call topic trends.
-Since streaming, Contract-related, and Admin Support calls show quicker resolution times, consider assigning more agents or specialized teams to handle these topics.
-For topics like Technical Support and Payment-related queries, focus on improving resolution processes and agent training to reduce unresolved cases.
+2. **Resource Allocation Based on Call Trends:** Assign more agents or specialized teams to handle streaming, contract-related, and admin support calls.
+Increase resource allocation by 5% for these areas to maintain quick resolution times.
+For technical support and payment-related queries, allocate an additional 7% of resources to improve resolution processes and enhance agent training.
+This investment should focus on advanced troubleshooting and customer handling skills.

-3. **Peak Hour Optimization:** Utilize insights on peak hours, such as 13:00, 11:00, and 17:00, to optimize agent scheduling.
-Ensure that staffing levels are adequately increased during these periods to minimize wait times and improve customer satisfaction.
-Implement flexible scheduling options or incentivize agents to work during peak hours to meet demand effectively.
+3. **Optimizing Agent Scheduling:** Utilize insights on peak hours (13:00, 11:00, and 17:00) to optimize agent scheduling.
+Increase staffing levels by 5% during these periods to minimize wait times and improve customer satisfaction.
+Implement flexible scheduling options and incentivize agents with a 5% bonus for working during peak hours.
+This approach ensures adequate coverage and meets demand effectively.

-4. **Training and Development Programs:** Develop targeted training and development programs to address areas of improvement identified in the analysis.
-Focus on enhancing agents' technical skills, communication abilities, and problem-solving capabilities to improve resolution rates and customer satisfaction scores across all topics.
+4. **Targeted Training and Development:** Develop targeted training and development programs to address identified improvement areas.
+Increase the training budget by 5% to focus on enhancing agents' technical skills, communication abilities, and problem-solving capabilities.
+Allocate 3% more resources towards continuous improvement initiatives, such as regular training updates and performance feedback loops, to ensure sustained growth and improvement in resolution rates and customer satisfaction scores.

+By implementing these practical percentage-based strategic changes, the call center can enhance performance, optimize resource allocation, and improve overall efficiency and customer satisfaction in a realistic and sustainable manner.

 ### Dashboard:
 ### Trend Analysis: